Robo-advice is financial advice delivered online via computer,

 meeting and what to do after you receive the advice.

 Things to consider before

-For example, a computer will not clarify your goals and objectives,
+Unlike a person, a computer will not clarify your goals or

 Robo-advisers should explain upfront if they are only offering